Jin-me Yoon: Work

 Her recent video work explores various cities, most notably in South Korea and Japan.
 Formally tipping the vertical city of skyscrapers and bipedal humans onto a horizontal plane, Yoon evokes subliminal and inchoate associations with both the past and the present.
 For viewers experiencing the work within the gallery there is an uncanny sense of a dream-like immersion in the phantasmagoria of late modernity.
+In 2025, she received a Governor General’s Award in Visual and Media Arts for Artistic Achievement.